Risks

 4. Caution: Please always be careful to send trusted coins to Hinkal.
 Use of malicious coins with Hinkal may cause problems including users not being able to withdraw their balance of malicious funds.

 5. Note: Sometimes in case an access token is blacklisted, your transactions may be reverted.
-This is a normal part of the process and reverted transactions can be safely posted again without any problem resulting from it.
+This is a normal part of the process and reverted transactions can be safely posted again, once the access token is whitelisted, without any problem resulting from it.

 For Relayers: